-This commission has been made possible thanks to the support of the Arts Council England and the Embassy of Sweden, London
+This commission has been made possible thanks to the support of the Arts Council England, the Embassy of Sweden, London and Gaia Art Foundation.

 Artists Kim Coleman (b.1976, Lisburn, Northern Ireland), Cara Tolmie (b.
 1984, Glasgow, UK) and dancer and choreographer Zoë Poluch (b.
 1979, London, Canada) will collaborate together for the first time in this new commission exploring the use of light, voice and movement within a theatrical setting.

 Image credit: Aphelion Slip, 2017. © the artists.

 Kim Coleman (b.1976, Lisburn, Northern Ireland) is a London-based artist whose work relates to the performativity of people, places and objects.
 Through light and expanded moving image works, she aims to heighten the sensual awareness of the staging of an event.
 Her approach emphasises friendship, which is echoed in both her investment in collaborative practice, and development of a number of artist-led activities.
 Solo and collaborative works have been staged at Tate Britain, The Showroom, Jerwood Visual Arts, Kings Cross, Serpentine Screen and Frieze Projects at Frieze London.